10 Top-Rated Resorts in Rhode Island

 4. Castle Hill Inn, Newport

-Located in a beautiful Victorian-era estate just over a mile from Brenton Point State Park, Castle Hill Inn is a romantic property with a choice of individually decorated rooms in the mansion or cottages with kitchenettes fronting Narragansett Bay.
+Located in a beautiful Victorian-era estate just over a mile from Brenton Point State Park, Castle Hill Inn is a charming property with a choice of individually decorated rooms in the mansion or cottages with kitchenettes fronting Narragansett Bay.

 This is a very romantic property, and couples will like that a number of rooms come with fireplaces and soaking tubs designed for two.
 The grounds here are beautiful and come with a beach reserved for guests.
 There is also an oceanfront dining room serving a top-notch chef's tasting menu and an included full breakfast and afternoon tea.